casadi/casadi/docs/users_guide/source/daebuilder.rst

 Not all combinations of causality and variability are permitted, as explained in the FMI specification [#fmi3]_.
 These combinations are marked "n/a" in the table.
 There may also be multiple combinations mapping to the same variable category.

 Variables of continuous variability are given a category depending on its defining equation, which we will return to in :numref:`sec-model_equations` below.
-If the defining equation is an ODE, the variable is given the category :math:`x` or :math:`q` depending on whether it appears in the right-hand-side of any differential or algebraic equation.
+If the defining equation is an ODE, the variable is normally given the category :math:`x` but can also be category :math:`q` *if* detection of quadrature states is enabled and the variable does not appears in the right-hand-side of any other model equation.
 If there is a defining equation for the variable itself, i.e. if it appears in the left-hand-side of an equation, and if it has not previously appeared in any equation, it becomes part of :math:`w`.
 If none of the above applies, the variable is given the category :math:`z` and assumed implicitly defined by a residual equation.
 A variable with discrete variability, including integer/boolean-valued variables, is treated as a continuous variable with a trivial ODE defined, i.e. :math:`\dot{x} = 0` or :math:`\dot{q} = 0`.
 After the user generates functions to calculate the ODE right hand sides as described in :numref:`sec-daebuilder_factory`, this structure can easily be detected (e.g. by looking for rows in the Jacobian matrices with only structural zeros).

-Variables of output causality will also define an auxiliary dependent variable in the category :math:`y` with associated output equation.
+The set of variables with output causality also define the calculated model outputs :math:`y` with associated output equation.

 The category of a variable may change during symbolic construction, cf. :numref:`sec-daebuilder_symbolic`, in particular when adding equations.
 It may also change by explicitly changing the variability or causality of a variable, when such an operation is permitted.
+A continuous model variable also changes from category :math:`z` to :math:`x` when it appears differentiated in a model equation.

 .. _sec-model_equations: